-Planet Earth moves in a nearly perfectly circular orbit around the sun.
-In this zone, liquid water can exist so it is not too hot, to prevent all the water from boiling away, and not too cold, to prevent all the water from freezing solid.
+Planet Earth moves in a nearly perfectly circular orbit in what is called the circumstellar habitable zone, or 'Goldilocks' zone, around the sun.
+This zone is where liquid water can exist so it is not too hot, to prevent all the water from boiling away, and not too cold, to prevent all the water from freezing solid.

 For liquid water to exist on a planet, that planet must have a solid surface and an atmosphere providing sufficient pressure at the surface to prevent all the water evaporating.
-In fact, on earth, water can and does exist in all three states (liquid, solid (ice) and water vapour) and can move fairly easily from one state to another.
-If the earth's orbit were highly elliptical (oval-shaped), there would be large variations in temperature, making the environment unsuitable for life.
+In fact, on earth, water can and does exist in all three states (liquid, solid (ice) and water vapour) and can move relatively easily between them.
+If the earth's orbit were highly elliptical, there would be large variations in temperature, making the environment unsuitable for life.